pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: `OFF`
-- This variable is used to control whether to ignore the optimizer cost estimation, and to force the use of TiFlash's MPP mode to execute the queries.
+- This variable is used to control whether to ignore the optimizer cost estimation and force queries to be executed using TiFlash's MPP mode.
 You can set the following values:
     - `0` or `OFF`, which means MPP mode is not mandatory (default).
     - `1` or `ON`, which means that the cost estimation is ignored and MPP mode is mandatory to use.
 Note that this setting only takes effect when `tidb_allow_mpp=true`.